jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - **@tool**: LangChain tool decorator - marks function as a LangGraph tool

 **Logging**:
-- Append logging (INFO) at the beginning of processing with URL
+- Append logging (INFO) at the beginning of processing with URL: "YouTube transcript tool processing URL: {url}"
-- Append logging (INFO) at the end of successful processing
+- Append logging (INFO) if no transcript is found: "No transcript found for YouTube video"
-- Append logging (INFO) if no transcript is found
+- Append logging (INFO) at the end of successful processing: "YouTube transcript tool completed successfully"

 **Error Handling**:
 - None.
 All errors and exceptions will be uncaught and bubble up the call stack.